max-talanov/1/TED/intro.md

 have not make much sense without their implementation.
 I needed some focus and that was the Machine Consciousness.

-I have spent 8 years as engineer in one big company and they have had the problem:
+I have spent 8 years as engineer in one big company and they have had the problem.
 Imagine one industrial company with something like 5000 employees, almost all of them have a computer and someone had to maintain this infrastructure.
 There are companies that provide the infrastructure